jdmonin/JSettlers2/README.txt

   - Copy JSettlers.jar client JAR and web/*.html to an http-served directory (optional)

 To maintain user accounts, be sure to start the database first.
-(If you use a database, you can give users an account; everyone else can still log in and play, by leaving the password field blank.)
+(If you use a database, you can give some users accounts; everyone else can still log in and play by leaving the password field blank.)
 For details see the "Database Setup" section below.

 To install a JSettlers server, start the server as described in "Server Setup